chrisbarrett/super-smart-ops/README.md

     1|

-### Example 3
+### Example 3: Smart behaviour inside parens

 Some languages support operator sections.
-Inserting operators in parens behave as you'd want for these cases.
+To support this, operators are not padded when they are the first element in a parenthesised expression.

     (|